Oka-1 manifolds: A conjecture on rationally connected manifolds

-Next, we observe that the approximation condition in Proposition \ref{prop:weakOka1} follows easily from the Runge approximation theorem for compact pseudoholomorphic curves in certain compact almost complex manifolds, due to Gournay \cite[Theorem 1.1.1]{Gournay2012}.
-It can be verified that the conditions in his theorem hold true for rationally connected projective manifolds.
-Hence, if we use Gournay's theorem at face value, Proposition \ref{prop:weakOka1} implies that every projective rationally connected manifold enjoys the Oka-1 property with approximation.
-Some details are given in our earlier preprint \cite[Sect.\ 9]{AlarconForstneric2023Oka1}, where it is also described how interpolation could be added to Gournay's theorem, and Conjecture \ref{con:RC} is stated as \cite[Theorem 9.1]{AlarconForstneric2023Oka1}.
+A related result of Gournay \cite[Theorem 1.1.1]{Gournay2012} gives Runge approximation of almost holomorphic maps from compact Riemann surfaces to certain compact almost complex manifolds.
+For an algebraic target manifold, this agrees with the tight approximation property of Benoist and Wittenberg mentioned above.
+The conditions on the target manifold in Gournay's theorem hold true for all rationally connected projective manifolds.
+Hence, using his theorem at face value, it would follow that every such manifold enjoys the Oka-1 property with approximation.
+In the earlier version of our preprint \cite[Sect.\ 9]{AlarconForstneric2023Oka1} it is also described how jet interpolation in finitely many points could be added, thereby verifying Conjecture \ref{con:RC}.
+Unfortunately, we were unable to understand the proof of \cite[Theorem 1.1.1]{Gournay2012}.

-Subsequently, we tried to fully understand Gournay's proof of \cite[Theorem 1.1.1]{Gournay2012}, but we did not succeed.
-For this reason, we decided to downgrade \cite[Theorem 9.1]{AlarconForstneric2023Oka1} to Conjecture \ref{con:RC}.
-Since rationally connected manifolds are a very important and much studied class of projective manifolds, it would be of utmost interest to provide an additional explanation or an independent proof of \cite[Theorem 1.1.1]{Gournay2012} at least for this class.